-Furthermore, the importance of retention and destruction policies is compounded by the fact that by shredding documents once they pass their useful life, businesses can drive down the cost of storing documents and help minimize their chances for old documents leading to a data breach.
+Furthermore, the importance of retention and destruction policies is compounded by the fact that by shredding documents once they pass their useful life, businesses can drive down the cost of storing documents.
+This helps minimize their chances for old documents leading to a data breach.

 With a retention and destruction policy in place, the next question to answer is how to store and manage documents.
-There are a range of different storage options available ranging from hard-copy to digital methods, and in many cases, companies will choose to combine strategies to best optimize their workflow.
+There are a range of different storage options available ranging from hard-copy to digital methods.
+In many cases, companies will choose to combine strategies to best optimize their workflow.

 For some, electronic document management methods and services can be more appealing for their benefits to accessibility and usability.
-When new documents are ready to be stored, companies can use scanning services to convert the documents to digital formats where they can be managed using cloud storage or an electronic document management system.
+When new documents are ready to be stored, companies can use scanning services to convert the documents to digital formats.
+Here, they can be managed using cloud storage or an electronic document management system.

 On the other hand however, some companies choose to maintain hard-copy documents, in which case secure off site records storage facilities are often utilized.
-Particularly helpful for inactive records needing to be retained for legal or regulatory reasons, off site storage locations help companies to maintain their retention and destruction policies without sacrificing valuable office space.
+Off site storage locations help companies to maintain their retention and destruction policies without sacrificing valuable office space.
+This is particularly helpful for inactive records needing to be retained for legal or regulatory reasons.